Andrew-Blakemore/Andrew-Blakemore.github.io/_pages/keegan-itinerary/tennessee.md

       <h3>A technician for every job.</h3>
       <p>
         The work I observed was not organized as an assembly line with a new person taking over at every station.
-A job was primarily assigned to one fabricator, who carried it through the major stages and could compare each new surface, trim line, and material layer with what came before.
+Each job was primarily assigned to one technician, who carried it through the major stages and could compare each new surface, trim line, and material layer with what came before.
       </p>
       <p>
         That continuity matters because a socket is not a generic shell.
 It is built around one residual limb and one clinical plan.
-Keeping the same set of eyes on the device helps preserve those details while still allowing a second fabricator to offer another opinion when something looks wrong.
+Keeping the same set of eyes on the device helps preserve those details while still allowing a second technician to offer another opinion when something looks wrong.
       </p>
     </div>